aircave/OrganizrV2-aircave-SAMPLE/README.md

  - All MYDOMAIN references should be changed to your domain.

 ## Let's Encrypt
 Go to the unRAID letsencrypt docker folder.
-Go the the nginx/site-confs folder.
+Go to the letsencrypt/nginx/site-confs folder.
 You will be editing the “[default](https://github.com/aircave/OrganizrV2-aircave-SAMPLE/tree/master/unraid-dockers/letsencrypt/nginx/site-confs)” file.
+Copy and paste into your default file and change DOMAIN, UNRAID IP and docker PORT numbers as needed.

  1. The 1st "SERVER BLOCK" part redirects unencrypted HTTP traffic to HTTPS/SSL.
  2. The 2nd "MAIN SERVER BLOCK" gives general instructions and negotiates encryption.
  3. The 3rd "SUBDIRECTORIES" part gives access to specific dockers after logging in to OrganizrV2.

+Go to the letsencrypt/nginx folder.
+You will need the nginx, geoblock and geoblocksites files.
+You already have an nginx file, so you just have to [uncomment line 24](https://github.com/aircave/OrganizrV2-aircave-SAMPLE/blob/master/unraid-dockers/letsencrypt/nginx/nginx.conf).